C&A Logo

 C&A Logo 2005

 While maintaining the old structure, the C&A logo has gained volume.
-To this end, she added gradient shadows and highlights that made the frame wavy.
-At the top of the central part, extensive light was present, making the logo look whitish.
+To this end, she added gradient shadows and highlights that gave the frame a wavy look.
+At the top of the central part, there was extensive light, making the logo appear whitish.

 2011 – 2020